C. Alfred "Chief" Anderson: Tuskegee Airmen and WWII

-In 1940, Anderson was recruited by the Tuskegee Institute in Tuskegee, Alabama, to serve as the Chief Civilian Flight Instructor for the new ARMY Civilian Pilot Training Program (CPTP).
-Anderson was tasked to develop a pilot training program, taught the Program's first advanced course, and earned his nickname; his students gave him the nickname "Chief" and it stuck for the remainder of his life.
+In 1940, Anderson was recruited by the Tuskegee Institute in Tuskegee, Alabama, to serve as the Chief Civilian Flight Instructor for the new Army Civilian Pilot Training Program (CPTP).
+Anderson was tasked to develop a pilot training program, taught the program's first advanced course, and earned his nickname; his students gave him the nickname "Chief" and it stuck for the remainder of his life.

 On April 11, 1941 First Lady Eleanor Roosevelt was touring the institute's children's hospital.
 Unaware of the flight program, she noticed airplanes flying in the air and asked to meet its chief instructor.
 The First Lady told Anderson she had always heard that "colored people couldn't fly," but it appeared that he could.
 "I'm just going to have a take flight with you," she said.
 Anderson was not about to turn down the First Lady, despite the protests of her security detail.
 Upon returning 40 minutes later, Anderson's delighted passenger exclaimed, "Well I see you can fly, all right!"
 That momentous flight is better known as "The Flight That Changed History".
 As of then, blacks had never flown for the Army Air Corps.
 No doubt her experience was a boost to the Roosevelt administration, which had just established the Tuskegee Airmen Experiment to explore if it was possible to train black pilots for military service.
-Anderson went on to train other famous Military Aviation Pioneers such as General Benjamin O. Davis Jr. and General Daniel "Chappie" James Jr.
+Anderson went on to train other famous military aviation pioneers such as General Benjamin O. Davis Jr. and General Daniel "Chappie" James Jr.

 By June 1941, Anderson was selected by the Army as Tuskegee's Ground Commander and Chief Instructor for aviation cadets of the 99th Pursuit Squadron, America's first all-black fighter squadron.
 The 99th would eventually join three other squadrons of Tuskegee Airmen in the 332nd Fighter Group, known as the Red Tails.
 The 450 Tuskegee Airmen who saw combat flew 1,378 combat missions, destroyed 260 enemy planes, and earned over 150 Distinguished Flying Crosses, among numerous other awards.

 Post-WWII life

-Anderson's postwar contributions to aviation continued at Moton Field located in Tuskegee Alabama, providing ground and flight training to both black and white students under the G.I.
+Anderson's postwar contributions to aviation continued at Moton Field located in Tuskegee, Alabama, providing ground and flight training to both black and white students under the G.I.
 Bill, and in 1951, training Army and Air Force ROTC cadets along with private students.
 He also provided aircraft and engine maintenance and sold aircraft in the Southeast and Southwestern United States.
-In 1967, Anderson Co-Founded the non-profit Negro Airmen International (NAI), the nation's oldest African-American pilot organization in the world.
-Through his non-profit Anderson was able to establish a summer flight academy for youth interested in aviation, and he continued to instruct students until 1989.
+In 1967, Anderson co-founded the non-profit Negro Airmen International (NAI), the nation's oldest African-American pilot organization in the world.
+Through his non-profit, Anderson was able to establish a summer flight academy for youth interested in aviation, and he continued to instruct students until 1989.

 Death

-Throughout his entire life Chief Anderson never sought Fame and Fortune.
-And on April 13, 1996, he died peacefully at home surrounded by family in Tuskegee, Alabama.
+On April 13, 1996, Anderson died peacefully at home surrounded by family in Tuskegee, Alabama.